 3. SOME TRAVEL TOGETHER IN SCHOOLS

-While many sharks prefer a solitary existence, there are certain hammerhead species, like the Scalloped Hammerhead and the Smooth Hammerhead, that move together in a school.
+While many sharks prefer a solitary existence, there are certain hammerhead species, like the scalloped hammerhead and smooth hammerhead, that move together in a school.
 As they are apex predators, they don’t need to swim together for protection, but they do so anyway.
 It is argued that perhaps they swim together for migratory purposes or mating.
 At night, however, the school disperses and the hammerheads go their separate ways.

 4. PARTHENOGENESIS HAS BEEN OBSERVED IN A HAMMERHEAD